 Electric fields from household appliances are localized and decrease rapidly with distance from the source.
 Local electric fields measured at 1 ft.
 (0.3 m) from small household appliances are typically in the range of 30 to 60 V/m.
-In a survey, reported by Deno and Zaffanella (1982), field measurements at a 1-ft.
-(0.3-m) distance from common domestic and workshop sources were found to range from 3 to 70 V/m.
+In a survey, reported by Deno and Zaffanella (1982), field measurements at a distance of 1 ft.
+(0.3 m) from common domestic and workshop sources were found to range from 3 to 70 V/m.
 The localized fields from appliances are not uniform, and care should be taken in comparing them with transmission-line fields.

 Electric blankets can generate higher localized electric fields.
 Florig et al. (1987) carried out extensive empirical and theoretical analysis of electric-field exposure from electric blankets and presented results in terms of uniform equivalent fields such as those near transmission lines.
-Depending on what parameter was chosen to represent intensity of exposure and the grounding status of the subject, the equivalent vertical 60-Hz electric-field exposure ranged from 20 to over 3500 V/m.
+Depending on what parameter was chosen to represent intensity of exposure and the grounding status of the subject, the equivalent vertical 60-Hz electric-field exposure ranged from 20 to over 3,500 V/m.
 The largest equivalent field corresponds to the measured field on the chest with the blanket-user grounded.
 The average field on the chest of an ungrounded blanket-user yields an equivalent vertical field of 960 V/m.
-As manufacturers have become aware of the controversy surrounding EMF exposures, electric blankets have been redesigned to reduce magnetic fields.
-However, electric fields from these "low field" blankets are still comparable with those from older designs (Bassen et al., 1991).
+Most newer electric blankets have a different design that results in lower magnetic fields, but the electric fields from these "low field" blankets are still comparable with those from older designs (Bassen et al., 1991).

 Generally, people in occupations not directly related to high-voltage equipment are exposed to electric fields comparable with those of residential exposures.
 For example, the average electric field measured in 14 commercial and retail locations in rural Wisconsin and Michigan was 4.8 V/m (IIT Research Institute, 1984).
-Median electric field was about 3.4 V/m.
+The median electric field was about 3.4 V/m.
 These values are about one-third the values in residences reported in the same study.
-Electric field levels in public buildings such as shops, offices, and malls appear to be comparable with levels in residences.
+Electric-field levels in public buildings such as shops, offices, and malls appear to be comparable with levels in residences.

-In a survey of 1,882 volunteers from utilities, electric field exposures were measured for 2,082 work days and 657 non-work days (Bracken, 1990).
-Electric field exposures for occupations other than those directly related to high-voltage equipment were equivalent to those for non-work exposure.
+In a survey of 1,882 volunteers from utilities, electric-field exposures were measured for 2,082 work days and 657 non-work days (Bracken, 1990).
+Electric-field exposures for occupations other than those directly related to high-voltage equipment were equivalent to those for non-work exposure.